Hyperparameter Transfer Laws for Non-Recurrent Multi-Path Neural Networks: Abstract

 \section{Abstract}

-Deeper modern architectures are costly to train, making hyperparameter transfer preferable to expensive repeated tuning.
+Deeper modern architectures are costly to tune, and the base learning rate is often one of the most sensitive hyperparameters.
 Maximal Update Parametrization ($\mu$P) helps explain why many hyperparameters transfer across width.
-Yet depth scaling is less understood for modern architectures, whose computation graphs contain multiple parallel paths and residual aggregation.
-To unify various non-recurrent multi-path neural networks such as CNNs, ResNets, and Transformers, we introduce a graph-based notion of effective depth.
-Under stabilizing initializations and a maximal-update criterion, we show that the optimal learning rate decays with effective depth following a universal -3/2 power law.
-Here, the maximal-update criterion maximizes the typical one-step representation change at initialization without causing instability, and effective depth is the minimal path length from input to output, counting layers and residual additions.
+Yet depthwise learning-rate scaling is less understood for modern architectures with convolution, residual aggregation, and attention.
+To unify various non-recurrent multi-path neural networks such as CNNs, ResNets, and Transformers, we introduce an architecture-dependent notion of effective depth.
+Under stabilizing initializations and a maximal-update criterion, we derive a shared leading-order -3/2 law for the base learning-rate scale as effective depth grows.
+Here, the budget controls typical one-step representation-update energy at initialization, and effective depth counts sequential update-bearing units while absorbing fixed local structure into constants.
 Experiments across diverse architectures confirm the predicted slope and enable reliable zero-shot transfer of learning rates across depths and widths, turning depth scaling into a predictable hyperparameter-transfer problem.